Compphsy/BCEnergy-Application/README.md

 <h2>Roadmap</h2>

-Add functionality so that the smar meter is recognised from the user "smart meter id" input unstead of mondogDB User collections id object
+Add functionality so that the smar meter is recognised from the user "smart meter id" input unstead of mondogDB User collections id object.

 Add support for energy generation, distribution and transmission.